 Mike Field Assistant Coach / Director of Scouting Email

 Mike Field was hired as Assistant Coach/Director of Scouting with the Dubuque Fighting Saints in July of 2012.
-Field joins Dubuque from American International College where he has spent the past three seasons as an assistant coach.
+Field joined Dubuque from American International College where he has spent the past three seasons as an assistant coach.
 He joined the Yellow Jackets in 2009 after serving as a graduate assistant the year prior.
 During his playing days, Field spent four years at American International, skating at forward and tallying ten points in his collegiate career.
 He was named a four-time Atlantic Hockey all-academic selection, and was named the conference's Top Scholar Athlete his senior year.
 Field went on to briefly play professionally before turning to coaching in 2008.

 Jim Romagna Strength and Conditioning Coach

-Jim Romagna enters his third season with the Fighting Saints as an established Certified Strength and Conditioning Coach (National Strength and Conditioning Association) and a Certified Personal Trainer (American Council on Exercise).
+Jim Romagna enters his fifth season with the Fighting Saints as an established Certified Strength and Conditioning Coach (National Strength and Conditioning Association) and a Certified Personal Trainer (American Council on Exercise).
 Romagna is the Department Head at The University of Dubuque in the Health Wellness and Sport program and owns and operates Natural Fit Fitness Training and Consulting, and Romagna Performance with his wife Jennifer.
 Romagna has competed nationally in more than 20 bodybuilding competitions, appeared on the cover of Muscle and Magazine, free-lance writes for many national magazines, and is currently the face of Labrada Nutrition's ad campaign.
 A Loras College alumnus, Romagna worked as the Strength and Conditioning Coach at Loras College from 2000 to 2007.
 He and his wife Jennifer and four children, Jade, Angelo, Ava and Beatrice, reside in Dubuque.